South West Pacific (film): Release

 The film had its first public screening in Hobart on 12 May when Senator Bill Ashley, the then-Minister for Information, showed it after giving a talk.

 The film premiered to commercial audiences in Sydney at the Lyceum Theatre in Sydney in June 1943.
 It had been passed without cuts by the government censor, but the word "bloody", which was spoken twice in the jungle scenes, was removed by a cleric who ran the Lyceum.

+The Bulletin called it "excellent...
+The Australian voices are as distinctive in it as the clear atmosphere and the eucalypts...
+The Americans and English for whom the film is intended will see the best exposition yet sent abroad of our war effort, our vast spaces (and let me get this in: I’m thinking of standing for a Federal seat), our rural and other industries and, above all, the potentialities still awaiting development."

+The Sydney Daily Telegraph called it "a grand job" with Rafferty being "the finest piece of telling playing to the film".
+However although the critic thought the movie was "Strong on propaganda, on magnificent photography, on commentary, and on Ken Hall's smooth production" he thought using "well-known actors to play the typical Australians" was "a dangerous device" as some of the cast "mug their parts."

-The Sydney Morning Herald wrote that:
+The Sydney Morning Herald called the film:

-South-West Pacific is one of the best, and certainly the most comprehensive, of the propaganda films yet made here.
+One of the best, and certainly the most comprehensive, of the propaganda films yet made here.
 Well written, yet not – without some trace of the bombast, which unfortunately seems characteristic of so many of our propaganda film narratives, the picture graphically reviews our national contribution to the Allied cause.
 More engrossing than a major screen story, it outlines an amazing achievement, one which audiences here will find is much greater and more versatile than they had imagined....
 The acting on the whole is so convincing and the varied Australian types so well portrayed that it would be unfair to single out any particular player for mention.
 Here is a picture that every Australian should see.